AndreRudolph/impulsephp-doc/docs/client/introduction.md

     - webpack (encore)

 <h4><a id="introduction">Introduction</a></h4>
+Though you can create awesome and complex javascript based web applications with the Impulse PHP Framework by using pure PHP, you might face situations that need custom javascript code.

 This articles purpose is to give you a brief overview of used client side technologies and frameworks that are used by the Impulse framework.

 <h4><a id="technologies">Technologies</a></h4>